 — Scott Fowler, Charlotte Observer, 10/14/17

-Last year, Laura and I met a woman who ran a nonprofit that took in used furniture donations and gave them to those in need.
+Last year, we met a woman who ran a nonprofit that took in used furniture donations and gave them to those in need.
 She invited us to see the operation and there we met a young black man who worked for her.
 He was a former NFL middle linebacker for two seasons whose career was essentially ended by a knee injury.

-The conversation obviously diverted from furniture-altruism to pro football and for the next hour-plus, we were kids in the candy store, asking questions we’ve never heard asked and in that time we got more behind-the-scenes insights than in ALL the years of reading, watching, and hearing the “professional” commentary presently issued by heavily made-up women as well as old, fat, balding or skinny, scruffy millennial men who’ve also never set foot on a field.
+The conversation obviously diverted from furniture-altruism to pro football and for the next hour-plus, we were kids in the candy store, asking questions we’ve never heard asked and in that time we got more behind-the-scenes insights than in ALL the years of reading, watching, and hearing the “professional” commentary presently issued by heavily made-up women as well as old, fat, balding or skinny, scruffy millennial men who’ve also never set foot on a field as a player.

 If only the sideline reporters and sports channel talk panels were populated by former players, knowledge about our favorite sports would be so much more enhanced than to have a field reporter intercept a head coach going to the locker room at halftime and asking him something as vapid as how he feels or a player about his emotions.